defname/malloc/README.md

 It's work in progress and not made for productive use.

 ## TODO
-- increaseHeap() need to increase the size of the last block or add an empty block.
 - don't use malloc in increaseHeap().
 - free or decrease heap if it's empty or almost empty (?)